ambient-innovation/django-ai-kit-auth/react-lib/README.md

 `ResetPasswordForm` is a react component that provides a [Material UI Paper](https://material-ui.com/components/paper/) wrapper and contains two input fields (password and password-repeat) and a submit button.
 Upon submit the `resetPassword()` method of the [AuthFunctionContext](#authfunctioncontext) is called.

-#### Note

-Be aware that `ActivateEmailAddress` should not reside inside a `ProtectedRoute`, as it needs to be accessible to users who are not logged in.